wojciechignasiak/P_H_T_Weather_Station_Backend/readme.md

 #### **Docker-compose**

-    Whole Backend layer has been built on Docker-compose containers technology:
+    Backend layer has been built on Docker-Compose containers technology:

 ![Docker-compose](readme_images/dockercompose.png)